 Whether you’re partaking in the holiday, or just looking for a great spot to get your macaron on, you’re in the right place.
 I’ve narrowed down just a few of my favourite macaron places in Toronto, and what makes them stand out from the crowd.

-Little Pebbles is a petite dessert café in Kensington Market; intimate, joyful, and stylish.
+Little Pebbles is a petite dessert café in Kensington Market, equal parts joyful and stylish.
 At the heart of the business is co-creator Dada Ahn and her passion for baking.
 Culinary-minded from an early age, the baker honed her craft by re-iteratively producing desserts.
 Her creations are experimental, yet detail-oriented — playing with ingredients and flavours to bring out optimal configurations of taste and texture.

 Here, macarons are made in small batches of twenty; they will never see the inside of a freezer.
 The usage of sweetener is artfully minimized, trading sugary polish for a more organic texture, and favouring depth of flavour over pervasive sweetness.